OpenMBIR/OpenMBIR-TEM/Readme_v2.txt

                       [--delete_tmp_files]   : This flag is used to clear the temporary files created [--exclude_views]      : Used to exclude certain views.
 Indicate the views to exclude separated by "," (Ex: --exclude_views 5,10,30)

+* Running the GUI

+   Requires Qt and cmake to correctly point to the GUI software.
+   Go throug same steps as before.
+   After "make"
+   cd Bin/
+   open TEMBIR.app